 However, they’re also very loving and loyal to their owners, which makes them great pets.
 This breed is often known as the jack-of-all-trades because they work well in a variety of situations that require specific tasks to complete and need to have a purpose.

 The Boxer doesn’t have the fierce, intimidating look of the Doberman or the German Shepherd, but don’t let that fool you.
 These animals are fantastic companions and are also very affectionate with those they love.
 Being smaller, they don’t require as much space as the dogs above, which is great for those who live in apartments.
-Boxers are great barkers and make good watchdogs.
+Boxers are great barkers and make good watchdogs for single women.

 The Rottweiler is another dog that has a menacing appearance and is a great deterrent to people up to no good.
 Like the German Shepherd, Rottweilers are extremely loyal to their owners and do very well as personal protection dogs.
 Consider them protection dogs with a heart of gold.
 Rottweilers are big dogs and can weigh up to 130 pounds, so take that into consideration if you live in a small space or are petite and may feel uncomfortable with a large dog.